-Note: There are no coinsurance amounts on a Coupe Health plan.
-Cost-sharing amounts (copayments) are required to be paid by the employee member after the deductible is met.
+Note: There are no deductibles or coinsurance amounts on a Coupe Health plan.
+Cost-sharing amounts (copayments) are required to be paid by the employee member.
 Copayments will never exceed the total allowable cost for a healthcare service.
 Copayment ranges are outlined in the table below.
-See provider and service-specific copayment ranges at www.coupehealth.com or contact a Coupe Health Valet at healthvalet@coupehealth.com for more information.
+See provider and service-specific copayment ranges at coupehealth.com or contact a Coupe Health Valet at healthvalet@coupehealth.com for more information.